mikevansighem/thea/docs/testing_and_ci.md

 To help us find errors we have a number of tests and checks.
 Which we can run locally but will also run on our continuous integration (CI) system.
-For any of the commands in this section to work we assume you have installed Theia according to the
+For any of the commands in this section to work we assume you have installed Thea according to the
 [developer installation](https://mikevansighem
-.github.io/theia/getting_started/#developer-installation)
+.github.io/thea/getting_started/#developer-installation)
 instructions.

 ## Code testing